adobe/reactor-scaffold/README.md

 You will need to provide the information requested on the screen.
 After this process is complete, you should have a file called `package.json` inside your folder.

-You will then need to install extension-support-scaffold and save it in your project's [`devDependencies`](https://docs.npmjs.com/files/package.json#devdependencies) by running
+You will then need to install `@adobe/reactor-scaffold` and save it in your project's [`devDependencies`](https://docs.npmjs.com/files/package.json#devdependencies) by running
 ```
-echo "@reactor:registry=https://artifactory.corp.adobe.com/artifactory/api/npm/npm-mcps-release-local/" > .npmrc
-npm install @reactor/extension-support-scaffold --save-dev
+npm install @adobe/reactor-scaffold --save-dev
 ```

-While that will install the latest version, you my find a list of all versions under the [extension-support-scaffold package](https://artifactory.corp.adobe.com/artifactory/webapp/#/artifacts/browse/tree/General/npm-mcps-release-local/@reactor/extension-support-scaffold/-/@reactor) within Artifactory.

 ## Usage

 Run `node_modules/.bin/reactor-scaffold` from the command line within your project's directory.
 From there, just follow the prompts.
+You may run the scaffold tool multiple times to add additional functionality to your extension.

 Rather than type the path to the `reactor-scaffold` script each time you would like the run the tool, you may wish to set up a [script alias](https://docs.npmjs.com/misc/scripts) by adding a `scripts` node to your `package.json` as follows: